Zoestra/WaffleTron-Cyberdeck/README.md

 # License

-The WaffleTron Cyberdeck project is open-source and released under the .
+The WaffleTron Cyberdeck project is open-source and released under the  GPL-3.0 license.
 Feel free to use, modify, and share the project according to the terms of the license.

 Join us on this exciting journey as we redefine what a cyberdeck can be.
 Happy hacking! 🌐🔌🎮🚀